nielsvoss/lean-pitfalls/README.md

-Note that the decompressed compiled version of Mathlib is over 5 GB large, so make sure you have enough storage space and are connected to a suitable network (and not a phone hotspot with monthly limits, for example) before running `lake exe cache get`.
+Note that the decompressed compiled version of Mathlib is over 5 GB large, so make sure you have enough storage space and are connected to a suitable network (and not a phone hotspot with monthly limits, for example) before downloading the cache.

 ## Using `have` for data